Royal Canadian Numismatic Association medals and awards: 1961 CNA Annual Convention

-The eighth annual convention was held at Hamilton's Royal Connaught Hotel from August 31 through September 2.
+The eighth annual convention was held at Hamilton's Royal Connaught Hotel, Ontario from August 31 through September 2.
 The host club was the Hamilton Coin Club and the banquet speaker was former American Numismatic Association president Admiral O.H.
 Dodson.
 The obverse of the medal showed the Hamilton City Hall and adjoining grounds.
 The medal was designed by S.M.
 Roscoe, who was also the architect of the Hamilton City Hall.